ChicoState/PantryNode/README.md

 ## Description

-In this project, we have implemented food pantry management using web-frameworks.
-This project allows the university to keep track of the food items available and utilized by the students.
+In this project, we have implemented food pantry management using a NodeJS-based web framework.
+This project allows the organizations to keep track of the food items available and utilized by community members.
 It ensures the control of pantry services for the staff and administration.
-The application helps to keep track of donations from various sources and effectively visualize the records.
+The application also helps to keep track of donations from various sources and effectively visualize the records.

 ## Code of Conduct